Optimization Algorithms as Robust Feedback Controllers: Optimization Algorithms as Dynamical Systems

 where $\Pi_{\calX} \left[ w \right](x) $ and $\Pi_{\bbR^m_{\geq0}} \left[ v\right](x) $ project $w$ and $v$ onto the tangent cone of $\calX$ and on the non-negative orthant $\bbR^m_{\geq 0}$ at $x$ and $\mu$, respectively.
 Consequently, trajectories of \eqref{eq:basic_sadd_proj} cannot leave $\calX \times \bbR^m_{\geq 0}$.

-Importantly, two different constraint enforcement mechanisms are at play in \cref{eq:basic_sadd_proj}: On one hand, the constraint $x \in \calX$ is enforced directly by projection, similarly to the projected gradient flow in \cref{sec:proj_grad}.
-The constraint $g(x) \leq 0$ on the other hand is enforced by dualization.
+Importantly, two different constraint enforcement mechanisms are at play: on one hand, the constraint $x \in \calX$ is enforced directly by projection, similarly to the projected gradient flow in \cref{sec:proj_grad}; on the other hand, the constraint $g(x) \leq 0$ is enforced by dualization.
 Namely, the dual variable $\mu$ is updated in response to a constraint violation $g(x) > 0$ and converges to a dual solution of~\eqref{eq:sadd_prob}.

-As shown, e.g., by \cite{goebelStabilityRobustnessSaddlepoint2017}, under weak technical assumptions and if $\Phi$ is strictly convex, trajectories of \eqref{eq:basic_sadd_proj} are guaranteed to converge to a \acl{kkt} point (and thereby to a global optimizer) of \eqref{eq:sadd_prob}.
+As shown, e.g., by \cite{goebelStabilityRobustnessSaddlepoint2017}, under weak technical assumptions and if $\Phi$ is strictly convex, trajectories of \eqref{eq:basic_sadd_proj} are guaranteed to converge to a Karush-Kuhn-Tucker point (and thereby to a global optimizer) of \eqref{eq:sadd_prob}.

 If $\Phi$ is non-strictly convex, then trajectories of \eqref{eq:basic_sadd_proj} converge to the optimizer of \eqref{eq:sadd_prob} if, instead of $L$, a penalty augmented Lagrangian of the form